Z0lk01/SKVZ_CI/README.md

 # SKVZ_CI

-> EN This README contains both English and Slovak versions.
+> This README contains both English and Slovak versions.
-> 🇸🇰 Tento README obsahuje anglickú aj slovenskú verziu.

 ---